Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [x] After the APIs are provided, integrate them.
 - [x] Navigate to home on clicking the logo
 - [x] Add filters on collections page.
 See the reference website
-- [ ] In the menu list in desktop view, add a bit padding of around 3
 - [x] Try to use the burgandy logo everywhere.
 If not possible everywhere, then use it wherever the background is white
 - [x] Remove explore options from Product Card and remove the Modal as well
-- [ ] On the product page, implement zoom on hover for images
 - [x] Change footer background color to burgandy
 - [x] Add breadcrumbs on top
 - [x] Recuce the font weight on the product page.
 Use lighter fonts everywhere
 - [x] Add some gaps between the plus and minus buttons and the quantity on the product page
-- [ ] Keep the layout on the product page exactly as the reference website
 - [x] Add to cart button is not there on product page
 - [x] How will you display previous orders?
 - [x] Add a page for order details
-- [ ] In page.tsx, line no. 46, add the logic to check if last name exists before the div i.e. on line 44 so that the title "Last Name:" is also not displayed if last name doesn't exist.
 - [x] Email is an optional field, so add a check to see if it exists.
 Make it optional in the interface as well.
-- [ ] In address line2 is also optional.
-So the comma after line2 should come only if line2 exists.
-Make it optional in the interface as well.
 - [x] Make the entire Product Card a link i.e. customer should be directed to the product page on clicking anywhere on the card, not just on the title.
-- [ ] Size should be a drop-down menu and it should only show the displayName property, not the weightOfMetal. weightOfMetal is for internal use
 - [x] Shop Now button on cart page when cart is empty should navigate to the all products page.
 - [x] On policy pages, center the title, add some bottom margin to the title and increase the line height of the content.
 - [x] In mobile view, when the menu bar is open, on clicking on any item, menu bar should collapse.